ConnectedLib/course-in-a-box/modules/youth-development/_posts/2002-06-02-other-theories.md

 * Describe the program or service you are thinking of in one or two sentences:
 * What stage of cognitive development are the participants in, according to Piaget?
 * How does your program or service provide scaffolding and cognitive tools for teens?
-* What ecological systems are influencing the teens who participate in the program or service?
+* Are there opportunities to create a mesosystem by connecting the library to another context in teens' lives?

 </div>